MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 Argued by Riddell to have been direct descendants of the Murrays of Bothwell.

-Group 7. within our project may be affiliated to or descended from the Senior Murray line of Touchadam& Polmais whose descendants inhabited Murrayshall in Scone Perth Scotland.
-Murray affiliations to this family may be via Murray lands of Drumquahassle according to anecdotal evidence provided by members within this group.
+Group 7: within our project may be affiliated to, or descended from the senior Murray line of Touchadam & Polmaise whose descendants were stated to have inhabited Murrayshall in Stirling Scotland.
+Murray affiliations to this family may be via Murray lands of Drumquahassle according to anecdotal evidence provided by members within this group and cited in primary sources from Scottish archives.

 The Haplogroup of this line is I2a -Sub-clade L233.